 The U.S. Department of Education’s office of Federal Student Aid provides more than $150 billion in grants, loans, and work-study funds for a college or career school each year.
 Yet many parents have problem with financing the education of their children.
 This website hope to help parents and students to find all possible options for financing college or any other educational course.
 This website is run by a couple of parents who have kids still in high school and focusing on the ACT and Regents exams but we know that soon enough we will struggle with finding information about financial help so we decided to start a blog to educate ourselves and help others.
-Please come back often to check new information we have it for you all.
+Please come back often to check if we have new information for you all.

 How to Evaluate Debt Relief Services